vkurup/kurup.org/blog/_posts/2003-07-30-dont-get-sued.markdown

 ---
 date: 2003/07/30 00:00:00
 layout: post
-title: "Don't get sued"
+title: Don't get sued
 tags: music eff free
 ---

 The topic of music sharing and its legality came up during our annual cousins trip in Seattle.
 Here's an important article on [How Not to Get Sued by the RIAA](http://www.eff.org/IP/P2P/howto-notgetsued.php).
 The most important thing is the last line in the article:

-> [Join EFF](https://secure.eff.org/) and support our efforts to
+> [Join EFF](https://secure.eff.org/) and support our efforts to protect file-sharing.
-> protect file-sharing.

 I don't use P2P music-sharing apps anymore.
 While I love the idea of being able to access an unending library of music, I don't like the idea of getting it for free.
 What?
 Sure, call me strange, but I like the idea of an artist getting a benefit for entertaining me - something that will encourage them to make even more great music.
 I tend to buy music at the [Apple Music Store](http://www.apple.com/itunes/) or directly from the artists if possible (e.g. [Phish](http://www.livephish.com/)).
 In both cases, the artists get much more of the proceeds than they do through other channels.